Svetlana Khodchenkova: Career

-Khodchenkova’s debut-role was in the film Bless the Woman (2003) directed by Stanislav Govorukhin.
+Khodchenkova’s debut role was in the film Bless the Woman (2003) directed by Stanislav Govorukhin.
 For this role she was nominated for "Nika" award as Best Actress.
 She continued her career in the role of a clairvoyant Cassandra historical television series Talisman of Love (2005).

-Svetlana played a ballerina in Pavel Sanaev’s film Kilometer Zero (2007).
+Khodchenkova played a ballerina in Pavel Sanaev’s film Kilometer Zero (2007).

-In 2008, at the Polish Film Festival she won the award for Best Actress in Little Moscow.
+In 2008, she starred in the television series Univer. at the Polish Film Festival she won the award for Best Actress in Little Moscow.

 She is also known for her roles in box office films Love in the Big City (2009), its sequel, Love in the Big City 2 (2010), and Office Romance.
 Our Time (2011).

-She starred in the TV-series Lavrova's Method (2011), and appeared as Irina in Tinker Tailor Soldier Spy (2011).
+She starred in the TV series Lavrova's Method (2011), and appeared as Irina in Tinker Tailor Soldier Spy (2011).
 Khodchenkova attended the premiere of Tinker, Tailor, Soldier, Spy at the 68th Venice Film Festival, on September 5, 2011.
 She co-starred with Hugh Jackman in the 2013 superhero film The Wolverine as Viper, one of the film's antagonists.

+In 2013, she starred in the television series SashaTanya.
 Khodchenkova played the leading role, Irina the Greek woman, in the historical action film Viking (2016).